VotaFi/reward-accumulator/README.md

 # Vota Reward Accumulator

-This program allows a protocol to send tokens to PDAs dervived from a user's wallet address to accumulate tokens, which the user can claim at any time by signing a transaction with the claim instruction.
+This program allows a protocol to send tokens to accounts owned by PDAs dervived from a user's wallet address to accumulate tokens, which the user can claim at any time by signing a transaction with the claim instruction.